Integrated schools property planning

 - using the Ministry’s cost thresholds (minimum work costs)

 - engaging appropriately trained and qualified project managers – integrated schools can currently decide whether to use a trained 10YPP Consultant

-- sourcing all school and related data electronically from our Property Management Information System (PMIS).
+- sourcing all school and related data electronically from our Property Management System (Helios).

 Integrated schools must update their Condition Assessment and 10YPP annually, as required for Policy One funding.
 We may audit Condition Assessments to check that they meet our requirements.